Formation of the United Kingdom: England's conquest of Wales

-Initially, the Crown had only indirect control over much of Wales because the Marcher lords (ruling over independent lordships in most of the country) were independent from direct Crown control.
+Initially, the Crown had only indirect control over much of Wales because the marcher lords (ruling over independent lordships in most of the country) were independent from direct Crown control.
 The exception was the lands of the Principality of Wales in the north and west of the country, which was held personally by the King (or the heir to the Crown) but was not incorporated into the Kingdom of England.
-However, between the 13th and 16th centuries the Crown gradually acquired most of the Marcher Lordships, usually through inheritance, until almost all of Wales came under Crown control.
-Nevertheless, the whole of Wales – that is, the Principality, Marcher Lordships held by the Crown and Marcher Lordships held by others – remained outside of the legal and constitutional structures of the Kingdom of England.
+However, between the 13th and 16th centuries the Crown gradually acquired most of the marcher lordships, usually through inheritance, until almost all of Wales came under Crown control.
+Nevertheless, the whole of Wales – that is, the Principality, marcher lordships held by the Crown and marcher lordships held by others – remained outside of the legal and constitutional structures of the Kingdom of England.

 There was no major uprising except that led by Owain Glyndŵr a century later, against Henry IV of England.
 In 1404 Glyndŵr was crowned Prince of Wales in the presence of emissaries from France, Spain, and Scotland; he went on to hold parliamentary assemblies at several Welsh towns, including Machynlleth.
 The rebellion was ultimately to founder, however.
 Glyndŵr went into hiding in 1412, and peace was more or less restored in Wales by 1415.

-The power of the Marcher lords was ended in 1535, when the political and administrative union of England and Wales was completed.
+The power of the marcher lords was ended in 1535, when the political and administrative union of England and Wales was completed.
 The Laws in Wales Act 1535 annexed Wales to England and extended English law to Wales, abolished the marcher lordships and partitioned their lands into the counties of Brecon, Denbigh, Monmouth, Montgomery, and Radnor while adding parts to Gloucester, Hereford, and Salop.
-(Monmouthshire was wholly subsumed into the court structure of England and so omitted from the subsequent Laws in Wales Act of 1542, which led to ambiguity about its status as part of England or Wales.)
+(Monmouthshire was wholly subsumed into the court structure of England and so omitted from the subsequent Laws in Wales Act 1542, which led to ambiguity about its status as part of England or Wales.)
 The Act also extended the Law of England to both England and Wales and made English the only permissible language for official purposes.
 This had the effect of creating an English-speaking ruling class amongst the Welsh, at a time when Welsh was the language of the great majority.
 Wales was also now represented in Parliament at Westminster.